phac-nml/genomic_address_service/docs/overview.md

 D    2    3    1    2    2    2    3    2
 ```

-profile_dists was used to generate the following (Hamming) distance matrix:
+profile_dists was used to calculate the following (Hamming) distance matrix:

 ```
 dists   A       B       C       D